 As you might guess upon arriving in Cripple Creek and discovering the Victorian-style brick facades of historic downtown, the town first came to life in the middle and late 1800s when the Gold Rush lured fortune-seeking miners to the area.
 Get a hands-on look at the gold-mining era with a tour inside one of the area’s mines.
 At the Mollie Kathleen Mine, you’ll don a hard hat and descend a thousand feet below ground to learn about historic and modern-day mining techniques, see veins of gold and ride in a mine cart.

 Once back above ground, consider a ride on the historic steam locomotive, the Cripple Creek and Victor Narrow Gauge Railroad (available late May to October), which takes you through the historic gold mining district.
-Visits to the Cripple Creek Heritage Center, the Cripple Creek District Museum or the Homestead House are also worthwhile ventures into the town’s colorful past.
+Visits to the Cripple Creek Heritage Center, the Cripple Creek District Museum or the Old Homestead House Museum are also worthwhile ventures into the town’s colorful past.

-There’s additionally a new Historical Trolley Tour of Gold Camp for an excellent overview of the town’s historic sites.
+There’s additionally a Historical Trolley Tour of Gold Camp for an excellent overview of the town’s historic sites.
 Hikers head for the trails in the Gold Camp, as well, taking in spectacular views and historical mine structures and buildings along the way.
-The new Mountain View Adventure Park has a playground, disc golf, BMX track, dog park and hiking/biking trail.
+The Mountain View Adventure Park has a playground, disc golf, BMX track, dog park and hiking/biking trail.

 Stroll Bennett Avenue, where nostalgic street lighting, wide sidewalks, shops, restaurants and more can fill a leisurely evening.